EDHE08232001/DockerDevelopmentCourse/LectureNotes/CreatingAndUsingContainers.md

     - Specifies the Docker image nginx and version 1.21.1 to use for the container.
 6. nginx -g "daemon off;":
     - Overrides the default command in the NGINX image.
 The command nginx -g "daemon off;" tells NGINX to run in the foreground (non-daemon mode), which is necessary for running it in a Docker container that needs to stay active.

+## Container vs. VM: It's just a process

+### Containers aren't Mini-VM's
+    - They are just processes
+    - Limited to what resources they can access
+    - Exit when process stops

+You can actually find containers as processes with `ps aux`, which shows all running processes. `ps aux | grep <process name>`

+Or to show docker processes with `docker ps`